 Canadian addresses: Untracked, lettermail shipping is $2.50 USD per skein, up to $10.00 (or four skeins), anywhere in Canada.
 Any package containing four skeins or more will go by tracked Expedited Parcel (1 to 7 business days).
-There are some areas in Canada, mainly in BC, were an Expedited Parcel is less than $10.00, and I'll send by whichever method is least expensive, refunding any overpayment of shipping costs to you.
 This reduced cost shipping method involves vacuum sealing your yarn so it's flat.
 The yarn will puff right up again once you take it out of the bag.

 American addresses:You get to choose which Canada Post method your package will ship.
 The slowest, most inexpensive method is Small Packet USA Air (5 to 8 business days) and it does not include tracking.
 Slightly faster and more expensive, but with tracking, is Tracked Packet USA (4 to 7 business days).
 Similar speed and tracking, but more expensive is Expedited Parcel USA (4 to 7 business days).
 And lastly, the fastest method with tracking, and the most expensive, is Xpresspost USA (2 to 3 business days).